Promotions for LAUSD Teachers

 is professional development course is for LAUSD teachers and is available for recertification and salary advancement.
 Are you a teacher who is looking to rekindle their passion, are you new to the profession, or are you struggling to document your own proficiency in the context of a newly mandated evaluation system?
 If you answered yes to any part of this question, this is the course for you!

 One can argue the teaching profession is changing more rapidly than at any other time in United States educational history.
 Teacher evaluation, coupled with new standards and new high stakes testing systems have become the norm across the country and many teachers are experiencing the disequilibrium that comes with these significant shifts.

-The online format allows for reflection, practice, observation and analysis and application of skills to current settings.
-Emphasis is upon intentional best practice, resulting in a classroom environment where all children have the ability to maximize their learning, and where the teacher deploys skills, methods and strategies to thrive in this challenging time in our profession.
+The online format allows for emphasis is upon intentional best practice, resulting in a classroom environment where all children have the ability to maximize their learning, and where the teacher deploys skills, methods and strategies to thrive in this challenging time in our profession.
 Teachers new to the profession, struggling with evaluation systems and teachers, simply wanting a shot in the arm are sure to benefit from this course.

 - Understand how the principles of Response to Intervention (RtI) and reforms to teacher evaluations mesh so each initiative can support the other.

 - Demonstrate that an understanding of multiple measures of teacher effectiveness is more than tracking standardized test scores.

 - Explore the Big Picture of how states around the country are approaching the new teacher evaluation system.

 - Explore how Professional Learning Communities (PLC) support both RtI and the new teacher evaluation which presupposes effective teachers differentiate instruction.

 - Develop an awareness of how to collect evidence and to determine whether evidence is quality.

 - Articulate the rationale behind the change trends and mandates creating our current educational atmosphere.